NeelimaSharma/neelimasharma.github.io/03_otherprojects.md

 **Images:**

-The wing and pigments of _Teinopalpus imperialis_, a buttefly from the Himalayas.
+The wing and wing-scales of _Teinopalpus imperialis_, a buttefly from the Himalayas.

 ![Butterfly wings](/images/Teinopalpus_imperialis.png)

-SEM images of wing pigments
+Scanning electron microscopy images of wing scales show gyroid structure.

 ![SEM images of butterfly wings](/images/Teinopalpus_SEM.png)